This year's Earth Week festivities included a spring farmer's market. (Lee Pellegrini)

 One of the biggest hurdles to overcome with composting—and recycling—is contamination, so Dixon is always looking for creative ways to educate the University community about proper waste disposal.
 At sporting events, he and a team of students known as the Green Ambassadors circulate among the crowd, engaging fans in “sustainability trivia” for a chance to win local restaurant gift cards.
 And before football games, they cheerfully explain the trash and recycling policies to tailgaters while handing out bags and compostable cups.

 Dixon’s other new projects include the recently-launched BC Shares program, created with sustainability interns Sarah Treacy ’24 and Vasilia Kavadas MSW ’24 and managed by EcoPledge, where students can donate items they no longer need instead of throwing them away.
-At the recent Earth Week Fair, students dropped off lamps, gently used clothing, and kitchen items to be given away to fellow community members.
+At the Earth Week Fair in April, students dropped off lamps, gently used clothing, and kitchen items to be given away to fellow community members.
 Dadekian contributed her rolling cart, which she won't need after graduation, so that instead of languishing in a landfill, it can help another student haul groceries home on the T.

 Appreciating the outdoors